 About this Conference

 Leadership in this precarious moment is up for grabs.
 How do we consciously and unconsciously authorize individuals and groups to help us chart a path forward?
 Membership is a deeply contentious question as we debate who is allowed in and who not.
+What are the unconscious assumptions about boundaries?
 Who is authorized to act, and in what manner?

+The intersection of our many identities has an impact on group process.
 In this context, families, groups and organizations are encountering new questions.
-We are challenged now to find effective, inclusive, ethical formats for work, creative expression, personal and family pursuits.
+We are challenged to find effective, inclusive, ethical formats for work, creative expression, personal and family pursuits.